Below are sources of information and training to help you find funding opportunities and understand fundraising regulations for charities.

 - What type of funding are you looking for?

 It then points you to potential sources of funding, and information about how to contact these sources.

-You can access Trustfunding.org.uk from our offices in Ashley Place.
+You can access Trustfunding.org.uk from our office.
 We will guide new users through the use of the program and assist with the search the directories if needed.
 Please contact Julie Anne Hill for booking.